Hand-picked 33 comparison sections, scored across conversion best practices. See what the best do differently.

 The fix is not a redesign.
 Add two things: a few "No" or "Partial" cells where you genuinely lose, and at least two more competitor columns.
 The gap between a 10 and a 67 is two missing best practices.

 Want to know which best practices your comparison section is missing?
-Run a free audit →
+Try our landing page analyzer →

 Real examples from top SaaS landing pages, scored and analyzed.